Where Does California Rank?

 California levies a 7.5 percent general sales and use tax on consumers, which is the highest statewide rate in the nation.
 Local governments are permitted to levy additional sales and use taxes, and the combined rate of the additional local taxes should not exceed 2 percent.
 However, some local governments have been given special dispensation to go above this cap.
 Click here for the State Board of Equalization's detailed description of the statewide sales and use tax rate, and here for information on additional city and county sales tax rates.

-California's combined local, state and federal gasoline taxes total 72 cents per gallon, the highest in the nation.
-(This includes the 3.5-cents-per-gallon increase approved in March 2013, effective July 1, 2013.)
+California's combined local, state and federal gasoline taxes total 67.79 cents per gallon, the second highest in the nation.
+(This includes the 3.5-cents-per-gallon decrease approved in February 2014, effective July 1, 2014.)
+New York's total gas tax rate is just slightly higher, at 68.26 cents-per-gallon.

 Personal Income Tax: Highest in the Nation